nette/robot-loader/readme.md

 RobotLoader is a tool that gives you comfort of automated class loading for your entire application including third-party libraries.

-- get rid of all `require`
+✅ get rid of all `require`<br>
-- does not require strict directory or file naming conventions
+✅ doesn't require strict naming conventions for directories or files<br>
-- extremely fast
+✅ extremely fast<br>
-- no manual cache updates, everything runs automatically
+✅ no manual cache updates, everything runs automatically<br>
-- highly mature, stable and widely used library
+✅ mature, stable and widely used library<br>

-So we can forget about those famous code blocks:
+Thus, we can forget about these familiar code blocks:

 ```php
 require_once 'Utils/Page.php';